tidymodels/tidymodels.org/README.md

 * The site is currently rendered locally (macOS), not in CI.
 Rendered outputs are committed to the repo — the freeze cache (`_freeze/`) and the `.md` files kept via `keep-md: true` — and those files are what gets deployed.
 Always include them in your PR.

+* **Rendering in CI via a PR comment:** If you'd prefer not to render locally, comment `/render` on your open PR.
+A GitHub Actions workflow (`render-pr.yml`) will detect which `.qmd` files changed, install the needed packages, render those pages, and commit the output back to your branch.
+It posts a comment when done (or links to the failed run on error).
+Only repo owners, org members, and collaborators can trigger this.

 * **Note on platform differences:** As the automated nightly re-render (`check-cran-releases.yml`) matures, pages will increasingly be rendered on Linux (Ubuntu) rather than macOS.
 The first time a page is re-rendered in CI you may see numerical differences in the output — floating point results can vary slightly between platforms due to differences in BLAS/LAPACK libraries and other system-level factors.
 These differences are expected and not a sign of a bug, but should be reviewed before merging the automated PR.

 * `keep-md: true` is set in `_quarto.yml` so that rendered `.md` files are committed alongside the source.
 This makes it possible to review in a PR whether code produced different results than before.